 Goring and Streatley Railway Station has direct services to London Paddington, Reading, and Didcot.
 The village also has easy access to a major road network including the A34 and M4 motorway.

-Fastest commute time to London from Wokingham: 41 minutes to London Paddington
+41 minutes to London Paddington

 One of the most recognisable features of Wokingham is its market square with 13th century origins, which is still used for markets and events today.
 Sited in Market Place is the imposing Victorian town hall, and other landmarks in the town include All Saints Church founded in the 12th century.